 Mobilize your own inner resources for learning, growing and healing.
 In this intensive training, you will learn to access and cultivate your natural capacity to actively engage in caring for yourself to find greater balance, ease and peace of mind.
 Participants will benefit from the well-researched and intentionally structured eight-week MBSR curriculum, led by a qualified and experienced facilitator of MBSR, trained and endorsed by the Center for Mindfulness in Medicine, Health Care and Society, University of Massachusetts Medical School.

 Enhancing resilience involves intentional preparation to increase the ability to emerge from challenges better equipped to deal with the next.
 It is not a return to the former state of mind or to the past.
 It is a transformation into a stronger self so that the next time disruption hits, one will be better prepared.
 Resilience is not a fixed trait but a dynamic state that can be trained.
 The key to learning resilience is to intentionally cultivate the resilience competencies and frameworks that you and your organization can fall back on when things get tough.
 The wider our repertoire of strategies, the more likely we are to meet challenges with resilience.
-This four-week online highly experiential course will reveal the best-practices, tools and skills for meeting change with increased resilience.
+This two-day synchronous highly experiential course will reveal the best-practices, tools and skills for meeting change with increased resilience.